jlegind/GBIF-gridded-data/README.md

-# GBIF-gridded-data
+# GBIF-gridded-data tool
-### Identifying datasets that have gridded record coordinates or contain a portion of records that are gridded
+### Identifying datasets that have gridded record coordinates or contain a portion of the records that are gridded

 This tool shall be able to identify gridded data from a "bag-of-records".
 This presupposes that the records have a dataset identifier and decimal coordinates.